27 Branch Rename FAQs

 # upstream git@git.bioconductor.org:packages/BiocGenerics (push)

-Note that we are using the SSH protocol for both remotes.
+Note.
+As maintainers, we use the SSH protocol for both remotes.

-Before making updates to branches, make sure that both remotes origin
+Before making updates to local branches, make sure that both remotes origin

 are in sync with: